kangminsukdotcom/blog/content/blog/drowning.md

 In our living room, I sat on a carpet and posed like a bearded guru at an ancient temple.
 Within a minute, I was completely stuck in the water again.
 I never stopped meditating inside the water.
 I didn't care about reaching the top.
 I made no effort to break through the glass ceiling.
 I was free.
 Free from all the worries that haunted my daily life.

 I finally drowned.
 This time, I drowned in the water, not on land.
 I passed out and felt my soul leaving my body.
 The water vibrated like it was wailing for my death.
-From the top of the water, I continued watching my body sinking into the darkness.
+From the top of the water, I watched my body sinking into the darkness.
 I closed my eyes, waiting to return to the real world.
 Everything was too quiet.
 It was time to wake up.